 For questions regarding hosting, please refer to the Service Catalog for web hosting.

 Anyone working on a USNH website is welcome to attend the open walk-in training and help sessions that ET&S offers.
 For a schedule of the training sessions and walk-in times, see the Teaching & Learning Technologies training calendar.

-Websites created by members of the USNH community acting as official representatives of the university system must comply with all relevant laws, USNH policies, and this standard.
-See specific standards for more information.
+College and school websites are maintained by members of the university community acting as official representatives of USNH.
+Site owners and editors are responsible for complying with all relevant laws, USNH policies and this standard.

-If inappropriate or inaccurate server usage is reported, USNH ET&S will contact the site owner to discuss the issue.
+If inappropriate or inaccurate server usage is reported, ET&S will contact the site owner to discuss the issue.
 Unacceptable responses may cause USNH website, web tool, or server access to be suspended.
-If the site or content owner cannot be contacted or is no longer at USNH, that site will be administered by Enterprise Technology & Services (ET&S) and may be removed.
+If the site or content owner cannot be contacted or is no longer at USNH, that site will be administered ET&S and may be removed.

-Reports regarding inappropriate content or server usage may be sent to USNH ET&S.
+Reports regarding inappropriate content or server usage may be sent to ET&S.